-Note 3: In FY2013/14, a Community Service Officer position was added to the Police Department; an Operator in Training was added to the time Grants Assistant in Community Development.
+Note 3: In FY2013/14, a Community Service Officer position was added to the Police Department; an Operator in Training was added to the deauthorization of a parttime Grants Assistant in Community Development.
 The Public Works Manager position was eliminated in Public Works.
+Note 4: FY 2014/15 reflects reclassification of the Housing & Economic Development Coordinator to full time, and

-Wastewater Enterprise; and a part-time grant-funded Grants Assistant was added to Community Development.
+Wastewater Enterprise; and a part-time grant-funded Grants Assistant was added to Community Development